adegard/markdown-cv/index.md

 Business Developer, South Europe

 ENOGIA manufactures systems (Organic Rankine Cycle - ORC) for electricity generation from renewable sources.
-It allows customers to produce green electricity and to recover waste heat from different processes.
+It allows customers to produce green electricity and to recover waste heat from different processes (furnaces, boilers, engines, gas stacks, geothermal...).

 - I'm responsible for the Sales development (using email/phone prospection, participation to events...) finding new customer and Sales Agents for the Southern Europe area and Middle East.
 - I'm following all the sales process steps: answering customer requests, presentations (onsite, remote), technical offers, negociation and contract redaction.